Lakneswaran/typescript-solid/README.md

 # Solid principles

+## Solid Design Principles

+Group of ObjectOriental principles => A developer can use with this principles Readable, Maintainable and write clean code.

 ## SRP => Single Responsibility Principles
 ## OCP => Open Closed Principles
 ## LSP => Liskov substitution Principles